 - Your personal net worth exceeds $2 million

-- Your average taxable net income over the past five years exceeds a set threshold $178,000 for the 2022 tax year)
+- Your average income liability over the past five years exceeds a set threshold of $178,000 for the 2022 tax year)

 If you meet these standards, you will be subject to the exit tax and the IRC 2801 expat gift tax.